• Skip to primary navigation

 Here is a quick tip:

-1. Do not sell the products to price buyers, even though they cover the majority of the market because it is time waste.
+- Do not sell the products to price buyers, even though they cover the majority of the market because it is a waste of time.

-2. If you want to increase the chance of making a sale, you need to decide to work with the kind of buyers who appreciate your products and services.
-And choose the type of buyers who see a value in what you are selling to them.
+- If you want to increase the chance of making a sale, you need to decide to work with the kind of buyers who appreciate your products and services.
+And choose the type of buyers who see value in what you are selling to them.

-To sell the product to the buyers who fall in these four buyers categories, you need to understand one thing which motivates them to buy the products.
+To sell the product to buyers who fall into these four buyers categories, you need to understand one thing which motivates them to buy the products.
 This understanding will help you identify what kind of buyer you are dealing with in your business.

 Next time you’re on a call, identify what buyer type that is and let us know how you respond to them and what reaction you get in the comments below; I am happy to read those comments.